Subscribe to join thousands of other ecommerce experts

 - Performance Max Campaigns vs Smart Shopping Campaigns

-- Are Performance Max Campaigns right for you?
+- Are Performance Max Campaigns right for me?

-So, let’s start with a closer look into PMC to better understand what it is all about.
+So, let’s start with a closer look into Performance Max Campaigns to better understand what it is all about.

 What are Performance Max Campaigns?

-According to Google, Performance Max Campaigns “allow you to promote your products or services across the Google Network by creating one easy-to-manage campaign” (Source).
-From this description, we can already deduce that Performance Max Campaigns will offer a new “one-size fits all” approach to advertising.
-It will allow advertisers to reach large audiences more easily and reduces the effort for setups and campaign maintenance to a bare minimum.
-Merchants are also likely to see an influx of additional traffic as PMC covers the entire Google network (search and display).
+According to Google, Performance Max Campaigns “allow you to promote your products or services across the Google Network by creating one easy-to-manage campaign”.
+This already suggests that the new campaign type will be a new “one-size fits all” approach to advertising.
+On the one hand, it will allow advertisers to reach large audiences more easily.
+On the other hand, it clearly reduces the effort for setups and campaign maintenance to a bare minimum.
+Merchants will probably also see an influx of additional traffic as PMax covers the entire Google network (search and display).

-However, as the saying goes, there is no free lunch.
-Advertisers can expect certain drawbacks – even though we have yet to see which exactly.
-For now, it looks like it will reduce possibilities to customise, monitor and steer campaigns based on individual goals and preferences.
+However, advertisers can expect certain drawbacks – even though we have yet to see which exactly.
+It looks like it will reduce possibilities to customise, monitor and steer campaigns based on individual goals and preferences.
 For example, it will be impossible to factor in margin data, stock information, seasonal information or other information on the item level.
 A no-go for many advertisers.

 Many might have expected Smart Shopping Campaigns to be around for longer.
 Or they might have even expected an expansion of the campaign type.
-So, what are the differences between Smart Shopping Campaigns and PMC and how significant are they?
+So, what are the differences between Smart Shopping Campaigns and PMax Campaigns and how significant are they?

 What we currently know is that there are two main differences between Performance Max and Smart Shopping Campaigns:

-Performance Max Campaigns feature a broad range of different ad formats.
-This includes Display Ads, Text Ads, Shopping Ads etc. This makes it especially desirable if you want to promote your offer across several channels in various forms.
+- This new format covers more campaign types: Performance Max Campaigns feature a broad range of different ad formats.
+This includes Display Ads, Text Ads, Shopping Ads etc. If you want to promote your offer across several channels in various forms, PMax could be for you.

 The main impact will be: